-It’s not hard to confuse the American Embassy on Paseo de la Reforma in downtown Mexico City, right by the Angel of Independence, for an elaborate 3rd world bunker – high walls, looming gates, bullet-proof glass.
+It’s not hard to confuse the American Embassy on Paseo de la Reforma in downtown Mexico City for an elaborate 3rd world bunker – high walls, looming gates, bullet-proof glass.
 If you make it inside the building, you’re escorted floor-to-floor by armed guards.

-Which isn’t to say that the hard-working diplomats inside aren’t decent or friendly people.
+Which isn’t to say that its personnel aren’t decent or friendly people.
 But the overall experience – the architecture, barriers, pat downs and constant vigilance – can leave visitors cold.

-Yet according to Donald Locke, the Embassy’s Regional Coordinator for Fraud Prevention, “no documents are necessary for verification”, meaning that, other than an official ID, there’s no reason for applicants to bring any supporting documentation.
+Yet Donald Locke, the Embassy’s Regional Coordinator for Fraud Prevention, claims that “no documents are necessary for verification” other than an official Mexican ID.
+There’s no reason, he says, for applicants to bring any supporting documents.

 Does excess bureaucracy instill corruption?

-US diplomats posted to the Mexico City Embassy deal with more fraud than their colleagues at any other embassy in the world.
-Every one has been specially trained in detecting documents that have been falsified, either by applicants themselves or by third parties hired to help them.
-Many of these third parties (known as “coyotes”) occupy the stalls and storefronts surrounding the Embassy building.
+US diplomats who serve in Mexico City deal with more fraud than their colleagues at any other post in the world.
+Every diplomat is specially trained in fraud detection, and all know about the services supplied by third parties to help visa applicants.
+These third parties (known as “coyotes”) occupy many of the stalls and storefronts surrounding the Embassy building.

-These businesses hang out signs making false claims such as “100% success rate” and “inside embassy contacts”.
+Many of the signs used to lure customers make claims such as “100% success rate” and “inside embassy contacts”.
 They prey on the fears of people who arrive each day in the hundreds, many from provincial towns, some never having been to Mexico City before.

 This scenario, according to the American embassy, involves a bunch of villains (coyotes) who employ sleazy tactics to lure unwitting Mexicans into submitting false info.
 Coyotes, they say, are to blame for rampant fraud.
 “There’s no longer a high season,” said one American diplomat.
 “Every day during interviews, we detect fake documents.”